isomerpages/mindef-sg101/_economy/surviving-our-independence/1965-1970-singapores-development-plan.md

 2. Second, our goal was to eventually enable knowledge transfer from foreign companies to local enterprises.
 This would enable local companies to acquire the necessary technical expertise to start building local industries in the longer term.

-![Alt text for image on Isomer site](/images/economy/img0062.jpg) (Image: Opening Ceremony of Shell Refinery at Pulau Bukom, 1961; [Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/1190c3fe-42cf-11e4-859c-0050568939ad))
+![Alt text for image on Isomer site](/images/economy/img0062.jpg)
+ Image: Opening Ceremony of Shell Refinery at Pulau Bukom, 1961; [MICA/NAS](https://www.nas.gov.sg/archivesonline/photographs/record-details/1190c3fe-42cf-11e4-859c-0050568939ad)

  ![Alt text for image on Isomer site](/images/economy/Winsemius%20on%20Shell%20and%20Esso.png)